sagarluitel01/MineSweeper/README.md

 -----------------------

-' * ' is bomb & numbers are sopt without bomb.
+' * ' represent bomb & numbers represent the sopts without bomb.
 Goal is to guess all the spot without bomb.